 The right recipe of using the right channels, offering incentives, and making it fast and easy for your customers to do so, lets you receive the honest feedback you have been craving.

-Why you need customer feedback
+Why you need honest feedback from your customers

 How are you ever going to perfect your paella recipe if no one is being honest with you?
-You can’t and the same goes for small businesses.
+You can’t, and the same goes for small businesses.
 The right feedback about your products or services lets you focus on your customers and their needs, so your business can succeed.

 Example: “I am lactose-intolerant, but my children love your ice cream shop and we visit frequently during the summer months.
 Unfortunately, I can’t eat anything on your menu.”